How to File a Home Insurance Claim: Process, Timeline & What to Expect

 Claims History Matters

-Insurers track your claims history through a database called CLUE (Comprehensive Loss Underwriting Exchange).
-Multiple claims in a short window — even small ones — can lead to steep rate hikes or non-renewal at your next policy term.
+Insurers track your claims history through a database called CLUE (Comprehensive Loss Underwriting Exchange), which shows up to seven years of claims tied to your home or person, including claims filed by previous owners.
+Multiple claims in a short window, even small ones, can lead to steep rate hikes or non-renewal at your next policy term.

 Trusted by Thousands